Language IconLanguage

 Sample Ballot

-You must completely fill in the oval for you vote to count.
+You must completely fill in the oval for your vote to count.
 Any other mark may not be read by the scanner.

 You must write in the name AND fill in the oval next to the name, for the write-in vote to count.